Frequently Asked Questions

-North America is the biggest market for cans, using almost 100 billion for drinks and about 30 billion for food, industrial products and aerosols.
+North America is the biggest market for cans, using about 95 billion for drinks and about 30 billion for food, industrial products and aerosols.
 All US-made drinks cans are aluminium, representing about 20 percent of all the aluminium produced in the world.
 The biggest user of cans in the US is Coca-Cola whose cans are made from about 300,000 tonnes of aluminium sheet every year.
 About 80 percent of the food cans made in the US are from tinplate, the remainder from aluminium.

 How many cans are made in the world every year?